BillStark001/projects-2016-playing-for-data/README.md

 Playing for Data
 ===============================================================================

-*Note: This repositry is forked from a distant repository *https://bitbucket.org/visinf/projects-2016-playing-for-data/src/master/
+*Note: This repositry is forked from a distant repository *https://bitbucket.org/visinf/projects-2016-playing-for-data/src/master/ and https://bitbucket.org/visinf/projects-2016-playing-for-data-renderdoc/src/playing_for_data/

 This source code release accompanies the paper.